ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ]
 ~~~

 The parameters of each access token are separate.
+For example, each access token is expected to
+have a unique value and (if present) label, and likely has different access rights associated with
-For example, each access token MAY be bound to different keys with different proofing mechanisms.
+it.
+Each access token could also be bound to different keys with different proofing mechanisms.

 ## Interaction Modes {#response-interact}